 Looking at the screenshot below, you’ll notice Joomla’s dashboard is more crowded than that of WordPress.

 That’s because Joomla has more built-in flexibility than WordPress, which allows you to configure many of your site’s settings on the backend.
 You can modify articles, banners, menus, media, redirects, SEO settings, and more — all without having to install additional plugins.

-Just take a look at the dozens of options available in Joomla’s content editor below.
+Just take a look at the dozens of options available in one of Joomla’s default content editors below.

 While all these extra options will require more time and effort to understand and set up, it will allow you to create a more complex site right out of the box.